Student Health Services

 Student Health Services nurse case managers make navigating healthcare easier for students with chronic or short-term health conditions.

-Nurse case management supports students by helping them connect with the medical care they need and better understand their health concerns.
-Case managers support students with elevated cholesterol, disordered eating, healing after an operation, orthopedic injuries, and many other concerns.
+Nurse case management supports students by helping them connect with needed medical care.
+It can also help you better understand your health concerns.
+Case managers support students with concerns like:

 How can case management help?